Spec 001 — Registration¶

 -

-For reg-sub, reg-fx, reg-cofx, reg-frame, reg-app-schema, etc., the middle-slot is the metadata map only — there's no legacy vector form to compete with. reg-view is the only registration that ships as a macro (defn-shape — auto-defs the symbol, auto-derives the id, auto-injects dispatch / subscribe lexically); the plain-fn surface for runtime / programmatic registration is reg-view*.
+For reg-sub, reg-fx, reg-cofx, reg-frame, reg-app-schema, etc., the middle-slot is the metadata map only — there's no legacy vector form to compete with. reg-view is the only registration that ships as a defn-shape macro (auto-defs the symbol, auto-derives the id, auto-injects dispatch / subscribe lexically); the plain-fn surface for runtime / programmatic registration is reg-view*. (reg-interceptor also ships as a macro, but only to capture the authoring source-coord — it defs no symbol; see §21.)
 See Cross-Spec-Interactions §21 Family asymmetry for why the family is asymmetric.

 Registry model — the canonical kind keyword set¶